iSumsoft» Windows Password »Resolve: Your Password Has Expired and Must Be Changed

 Password is changed

-Option 2: Change expired Windows 10 password with a disk
+Option 2: Change Expired Windows 10 Password with a Bootable Disk

-You will need to use another working computer and one USB or CD flash drive.
+To use this method, you'll need another working computer and a USB or CD flash drive.

 Create bootable disk

-Connect the USB or CD flash drive into your locked Windows 10 computer, and access the computer's boot menu or BIOS/UEFI screen to set the computer to boot from the USB or CD drive.
+Insert the bootable disk into your locked computer, access the boot menu or BIOS/UEFI settings, and set it to boot from the USB or CD drive.

 Select user and click Reset Password

-5) You can sign into Windows 10 without password required.
+5) You can now sign into Windows 10 without a password.